-3. Course Resources
+2. Course Resources

-• Textbook : Business Statistics: For Contemporary Decision-Making, 3rd Canadian Edition, by K. Black, T. Bayley, I. Castillo.

-- Other Resources: Lecture Notes posted on Courselink.
-The lecture slides are for independent use only and are not to be re-distributed in any form without my written permisission. - Statistics Learning Centre: Located in the Science Commons on the 3rd Floor of the McLaughlin Library, the Statistics Learning Centre (SLC) is a drop-in extra-help centre staffed by Teaching Assistants who are there to help you with any questions you may have!
+- Textbook: Business Statistics: For Contemporary Decision-Making, 4th Canadian Edition, by K. Black, T. Bayley, I. Castillo.
+This document is available on WileyPLUS. - Other Resources: Lecture Notes posted on Courselink each week before each class.
+The lecture slides are for independent use only and are not to be re-distributed in any form without my written permissission. - Statistics Learning Centre (SLC): Located in the Science Commons on the 3rd Floor of the McLaughlin Library, the Statistics Learning Centre is a drop-in extra-help centre staffed by Teaching Assistants who are there to help you with any questions you may have!
 No appointment is necessary!

-The hours of operation for the SLC are: - Monday & Wednesday: 9:30am 3:30pm - Tuesday & Thursday: 10am 4:00pm - Friday: 9:30am 2:30pm - Courselink: Course information and resources will be available on Courselink.
-Students are encouraged to check the website regularly for updated information and announcements. - Suggested Exercises: There will be some indicated exercises on Courselink to help consolidate the information discussed in class.
-It will be assumed students are working through indicated exercises Students are strongly encouraged to seek help as soon as possible when problems arise.
+The hours of operation for the SLC are:

+• Monday & Wednesday: 9:30am - 3:30pm

+• Tuesday & Thursday: 10am - 4:00pm

+• Friday: 9:30am - 2:30pm